By the Numbers

 |Kids with Cancer||10,000|

-Coast to Coast Against Cancer Foundation visited hundreds of communities across the country, engaged over 20,000 participants in our events, worked with hundreds of volunteers and accepted over 75,000 individual donations.
-We have raised millions of dollars for childhood cancer and we have distributed 100% of all receipted donations to the cancer charities we support across Canada.
+Coast to Coast Against Cancer Foundation visited hundreds of communities across the country, engaged over 15,500 participants in our events, worked with hundreds of volunteers and accepted over 75,000 individual donations.
+We fund important childhood cancer programs and research to improve the survival rate and quality of life for children and their families facing this deadly disease.
 Together, we are making a meaningful difference in the lives of thousands of children and their families living with and beyond cancer.

 Highlights of 2015